 - Flight / train delayed or missed

 - Flight / train cancelled

 - Flight / train redirected to different terminal / airport / station

 - Lost / damaged luggage / passport

 - Your child is taken ill / injured

-- Immigration queries (Visa issues)
+- Immigration queries (whether requiring a visa or not)

 In order to support your child with any travel complications, an Exsportise representative, acting as a "reasonable parent", has to be at the airport / Eurostar station when your child's flight/train is scheduled to arrive, regardless of what time of the day or night it is.
 Likewise, for departures, an Exsportise representative must remain at the airport/ Eurostar station until your child's flight/train has departed.